nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 OneLine shows an error message <br>
   Use case resumes from step 2

-#### Use case: Add Category

-**MSS**

-1. User adds category
-2. OneLine creates the category
-3. New category is shown in the UI's sidebar, with a default colour <br>
-Use case ends

-**Extensions**

-1a.
-User requests to add a category that already exists
-> 1a1.
-OneLine shows an error message. <br>
-  Use case ends.

 #### Use case: Delete Category

 **MSS**